neqto: Docs

 FieldDetail

-MinimumSpecify lower limit to be displayed by graph.
+MinimumSpecify lower limit to be displayed on the graph.

-MaximumSpecify upper limit to be displayed by graph.
+MaximumSpecify upper limit to be displayed on the graph.

 To add a component